LukeSmithxyz/based.cooking/src/cheesecake.md

 1. Preheat oven to 300°F (150°C)
 2. Butter the pan
-3. mix graham crackers, melted butter, and 1 tbsp sugar in bowl
+3. Mix graham crackers, melted butter, and 1 tbsp sugar in bowl
 4. Press into pan
 5. Beat in 1 egg at a time into the cream cheese
 6. Stir in 3/4 cup sugar and vanilla extract